On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Results of the molecular dynamics simulations

 \subsubsection{$\mathrm{Fe}$ - $\mathrm{N_2}$ interactions}

-The TAC for the $\mathrm{Fe}$ - $\mathrm{N_2}$ interaction is investigated for a smooth and rough surface.
+The TAC for the $\mathrm{Fe}$ - $\mathrm{N_2}$ interaction is investigated for different surface temperatures and a gas temperature of $T_\mathrm{g} = 300\: \mathrm{K}$.
 An initially rough surface was created by projecting iron atoms on the initial smooth lattice.
-Figure \ref{fig:TAC_02_shake_Sipkens_surface} shows the thermal accommodation coefficients of the $\mathrm{Fe}$-$\mathrm{N_2}$ interaction as a function of iron surface temperature for the two different surfaces.
-For the smooth surface, the TAC increases as a function of surface temperature from $\alpha_\mathrm{T} = 0.08$ up to $\alpha_\mathrm{T} = 0.19$.
-This trend is consistent with the values experimentally obtained by \cite{Sipkens2014}, who reported a value of $0.10$ and $0.17$.
-The increasing TAC value can be attributed to the change of a relatively smooth surface in the solid phase into a rough surface in the liquid face when temperature increases \citep{Sipkens2018}.
-With a rough surface, the TAC values in the solid phase increase to $\alpha_\mathrm{T} = 0.17$, almost independent of surface temperature.
-From the point where the iron surface becomes a liquid ($1800 \: \mathrm{K}$), the difference between initially smooth and rough surfaces disappears.
+It is found that the TAC for the $\mathrm{Fe}$ - $\mathrm{N_2}$ interaction is almost independent of temperature and equals $\alpha_\mathrm{T} = 0.17$.
+These values are consistent with the values experimentally obtained by \cite{Sipkens2014}, who reported a value of $0.10$ and $0.17$.
+The effect of surface roughness on the TAC is discussed in the Supplementary Material.

 In addition to the surface temperature of iron, the temperature of the surrounding gas can change significantly during iron combustion. \cite{Daun2009} and \cite{Mane2018} investigated the effect of gas temperature on the TAC of nitrogen with soot and hydrogen with aluminum, respectively.
 They showed that the TAC is almost independent of gas temperature and primarily influenced by surface roughness and gas molecular weight.
-Based on the MD results, a recommended value for the TAC of the interaction between $\mathrm{Fe}$ with $\mathrm{N_2}$ equals $0.17$.
+Based on the current MD results, a recommended value for the TAC of the interaction between $\mathrm{Fe}$ with $\mathrm{N_2}$ equals $0.17$.